poddmo/abcde/README.md

 - Improved handling of CD sets:
   - The -W option is expanded to optionally add the total number of discs in the set.
 These details are recorded in the FLAC metadata tags DISCNUMBER and DISCTOTAL
   - Create playlist defaults to append instead of erase when the disc number is greater than 1
+- Improved handling of metadata: CDDB extended info (EXT*) are added passed through to FLAC tags
 - Set the FLAC ALBUMARTIST="Various Artists" metadata tag for multi-artist CDs
 - Define a default local album art directory/file location.
 If the album artwork download fails or the user chooses to overide the downloaded art, abcde will look for ALBUMARTDIR/ALBUMARTFILE before asking the user to manually enter the filename.
 - Created munge helper functions: